RaoulGrn/hotel-reservation-app/README.md

 ### KNOWN ISSUES

-After submitting the feedback form on a hotel page, we must refresh for the comment to be visible on the hotel.
+> After submitting the feedback form on a hotel page, we must refresh for the comment to be visible on the hotel.
 (Under the map)
-I have some endpoints that are not used.
+> I have some endpoints that are not used.
 Basic Crud methods.
-Some bussiness logic in one or more controllers.
+> Some bussiness logic in one or more controllers.
 Can be refactored to look a cleaner.
-Also, from an aesthetic point of view, things could be improved :D
+> From an aesthetic point of view, things could be improved :D